-Each year, all the brothers in the Diocese meet for an annual meeting of the Texas Assembly, as close as possible to Saint Andrew’s Day, November 30, for fellowship, worship, and talks by Brotherhood leaders aimed at helping the Brotherhood grow in numbers and effectiveness.
+Each year, all the brothers in the Diocese convene at a meeting of the Diocesan chapters, as close as possible to Saint Andrew’s Day, November 30.
+This meeting provides fellowship, worship, and talks by Brotherhood leaders aimed at helping the Brotherhood grow in numbers and effectiveness.
 It also provides an opportunity to meet with other Brothers Andrew around the Diocese and provides the opportunity to exchange ideas.

 To Learn More

-If you are interested in joining the Brotherhood of St. Andrew, want info on starting a Chapter in your church, or would like assistance to help make your current Brotherhood Chapter more effective, please contact the Brotherhood Diocesan Coordinator Dan Brast or President Dave Saxon. the National website at https://brothersandrew.net has an excellent listing of resources to help you and your church learn more of the advantages of having a chapter in your parish or mission.
+If you are interested in joining the Brotherhood of St. Andrew, want info on starting a Chapter in your church, or would like assistance to help make your current Brotherhood Chapter more effective, please contact the Brotherhood Diocesan Coordinator Dan Brast or Austin Assembly President Dave Saxon. the National website at https://brothersandrew.net has an excellent listing of resources to help you and your church learn more of the advantages of having a chapter in your parish or mission.